 How can anybody answer this question, honestly?
 Prepared!?

-Distance Learning – A Look Back
+A Look Back at Distance Learning

 First, with this round of distance learning, we went out in March.
 At that point, relationships with our students and their families had already been created.
 The kids knew me and I knew them.
 The families knew me and I knew them.
 I had already earned their trust and respect, and they had earned mine.
 Yes, I said earned because nobody just gets trust and respect – it’s earned.

 Second, my students knew my expectations.
 By March they had been doing things a certain way all year.
 They knew what was acceptable and what wasn’t and how they should act.
 They knew how I felt about them as learners and they had already experienced my classroom culture.

 Now, let’s fast forward to the fall for the school year 2020/2021.
 If we don’t get back into the classroom at all, those new students don’t know me and I don’t know them.
 Their families don’t know me, and I don’t know them.
 They don’t know my classroom culture.
 This set of students hasn’t earned my respect and I haven’t earned theirs.
 I don’t know what they know and what they don’t.
 I don’t know their work ethics, backgrounds, etc.

 So, can we be prepared for all of this if remote learning happens again?
 No!
 Distance learning so far has prepared me to be betting with the tech side of teaching.
 It’s also prepared me for what materials to best use while remote teaching and how to balance (or try to balance!) my home and school life.

 So yes, I am prepared for the platform.
 Yes, I am prepared for the technological aspect.
 And yes, I am prepared for the materials.
 But am I better prepared for the task of teaching a brand new class in the fall virtually?
 In all, honesty – no!!!